DorkOS

 • sync_update — Sent when new content is written to the session's JSONL file.
 Data: { sessionId, timestamp }

-Clients receiving sync_update should re-fetch message history.
-The GET /messages endpoint supports ETag caching for efficient polling.
+On sync_update, re-fetch message history.
+GET /messages supports ETag caching for efficient polling.

 Testing

 Tests use Vitest with vi.mock() for Node modules.
-All client tests inject mock Transport objects via TransportProvider:
+Client tests inject mock Transport objects via TransportProvider:

 import { createMockTransport } from '@dorkos/test-utils'